AliDehbansiahkarbon/ChatGPTWizard/README.md

 After pulling the model is finished you can ask some questions in CMD right away.

-4- Now use this URL instead of OpenAPI's URL in the setting form of the Plugin in RAD Studio:
+4- Now use this URL instead of the OpenAPI's URL in the setting form of the Plugin in RAD Studio:
 ```
 http://localhost:11434/api/generate
 ```

 You don't need an Accesskey, no need to change or even clear it, just leave it.

-5- tick the checkbox called Ollama(Offline) and add your model name in the text box in front of the checkbox, in my case, I use "codellama" as the model name.
+5- Tick the checkbox called Ollama(Offline) and add your model name in the text box in front of the checkbox, in my case, I use "codellama" as the model name.

 6- Congratulations! you did it, now enjoy forever free AI assistance.